DYCI2/Dicy2/README.md

 # DYCI2_library

+This library integrates the results of the [DYCI2 project](http://repmus.ircam.fr/dyci2/home).
+It contains a collection of tools for human-machine co-improvisation shaping a next-generation software with regard to [OMax](https://github.com/DYCI2/OMax4).

-This library aims at gathering in its successive versions the results of the DYCI2 project [(website)](http://repmus.ircam.fr/dyci2/home), a conference paper about the library can be downloaded [here](https://hal.archives-ouvertes.fr/hal-01583089/document).
+A conference paper about the library can be downloaded [here](https://hal.archives-ouvertes.fr/hal-01583089/document).

 This repository contains:
 * The __Python DYCI2 library__, defining models and tools for creative generation of sequences (and in particular musical sequences) from models of sequences.
 It implements several models, generative heuristics, time management strategies, and architectures of interactive agents.
 Each class is associated with a tutorial (see the tutorials in the _Python\_library_ directory).